PhilippeDoucette/FCND-Controls-CPP/README.md

 </p>

-### Tracking trajectories ###

-Now that we have all the working parts of a controller, you will put it all together and test it's performance once again on a trajectory.
-For this simulation, you will use `Scenario 5`.
-This scenario has two quadcopters:
- - the orange one is following `traj/FigureEight.txt`
- - the other one is following `traj/FigureEightFF.txt` - for now this is the same trajectory.
-For those interested in seeing how you might be able to improve the performance of your drone by adjusting how the trajectory is defined, check out **Extra Challenge 1** below!

-How well is your drone able to follow the trajectory?
-It is able to hold to the path fairly well?

 ### Extra Challenge 1 (Optional) ###

 You will notice that initially these two trajectories are the same.
 Let's work on improving some performance of the trajectory itself.